-“We are no longer just an amusement park.
-We will be a resort,” he said.
+“We are no longer an amusement park.
+We will be a vacation spot,” he said.

-To cut costs, the park will phase out its old rides — including the Ferris wheel and mining train — and continue to operate seven or eight of them.
+To cut costs, the park will phase out its old rides and continue to operate seven or eight.
 These will all be rides launched within the last decade.

 The park wants to hire a company to build and operate zipline facilities near the former Mine Train and Raging River rides.

-Activities like hiking, yoga and camping could be developed near another retired ride, The Abyss, to appeal to young people and families, Ng said.
+Activities like hiking, yoga and camping could be developed near the other ride at The Abyss retreat to attract young people and families, Ng said.

-Visitors can enjoy priority access to three interactive attractions: Survivor of the Undead, Forbidden Rainforest Treasure Hunt and Supernatural Ghost Tour, as well as to watch a spooky wedding ceremony – the wedding of the living dead, with actors in make-up by professional artists.
+Visitors can enjoy priority access to three interactive attractions: Survivor of the Undead, Forbidden Rainforest Treasure Hunt, The Supernatural Ghost Tour, as well as witnessing a spooky wedding ceremony – the wedding of the living dead, while enjoying having makeup done by professional artists.

 Those who prefer to stay away from ghosts can still enjoy nature at night with Starry Summit Glamping.